MLB Rumors: Addition Of Andrew McCutchen Points To The Final Days In Pinstripes For Brett Gardner

 — Madison Miller (@madisonmills28) August 31, 2018

 Any way you slice it, there really isn’t room for Gardner on the Yankees in 2019.
 If sentimentality produced runs, he’d be a lock, but it takes guys swinging the bat well and moving around the bases for that to happen.
 If McCutchen decides he doesn’t want to be a fourth outfielder, there’s still no room for Gardner because the Yankees are stuck with Ellsbury.
 If Ellsbury doesn’t come back, they still have a cheaper option in Clint Frazier.
-McCutchen may not the the guy that forces Gardner out of New York directly, but he is the guy that gives the Yankees the extra flexibility to make it happen.
+McCutchen may not the guy that forces Gardner out of New York directly, but he is the guy that gives the Yankees the extra flexibility to make it happen.

 Brett Gardner has been pretty awful offensively over last two months.
 I’m starting to think his days in New York might be numbered after this season. #Yankees could end up bringing him back as depth, but not everyday guy.